 This form must be filed by the insurer for all claims that involve claimed disability beyond the three-day waiting period or that result in permanent partial disability.

-The NOPLD form must be filed at least once whenever a FROI form has been filed, there are no exceptions.
+The NOPLD form must be filed at least once whenever a FROI form indicating there was a claimed disability beyond the three-day waiting period has been filed, there are no exceptions.
 It is used to report:

 the first payment of wage-loss benefits;